Dr. Carl Jagels

 Dr. Barbara Wahl

 - Ph.
-D. in Math, University of Texas, Austin
+D. in Mathematics (Functional Analysis), University of Texas at Austin